 Inspecting the Damaged Computer

-We'll start data recovery by inspecting the damaged computer to see the computer's hardware and estimate which data is damaged on the hard drive.
+Looking at the panel, you may see the computer's hardware and estimate which data on the hard drive is damaged.

 Click image to enlarge